Fyodor Berezin

-Since 2014 he has been an active supporter of the Donetsk People's Republic, where he was Deputy Minister of Defense in 2014.
+He has been an active supporter of the Donetsk People's Republic, where he was Deputy Minister of Defense in 2014.
 He is included in sanctions lists in European Union countries and Ukraine, among others.

 Biography

-Fyodor Berezin was born in Donetsk.
+Fyodor Berezin was born Fedir Berezin in Stalino (now Donetsk) on 7 February 1960.
 He lived there until 1977 when he entered the Engels anti-aircraft training school.
 He graduated in 1981 and served as an AA officer first in Kazakhstan and then in the Far East.

 In 1991, Berezin left the military at the rank of captain and currently lives in his hometown of Donetsk.
 He has worked as an entrepreneur and tried a multitude of different career fields such as mine construction.
 Married, he has a son and a daughter.

 Berezin has been a professional writer since 1998.
 He is also the founder and chairman of "Strannik" (Wanderer), the Donetsk science fiction club.

 Berezin's novels work within the boundaries of hard science fiction and are labeled by some critics as "turborealist".
 He calls his style of writing "science-fictional/philosophical technothriller".
 Berezin published his first novel, the science-fiction novel Ash (Пепел), in 2001.
 He recognizes the influence of H. G. Wells, Kurt Vonnegut, Stanislaw Lem and Arkady and Boris Strugatsky in his work.

-War in Donbas
+Sanctions

+He is sanctioned by the British government in 2014 in relation to the Russo-Ukrainian War.

+Politics

-During the War in Donbas, he served as the Deputy Minister of Defense of the pro-Russian separatist organisation of the Donetsk People's Republic (DPR) for a period in 2014.
+During the war in Donbas, he served as the Deputy Minister of Defense of the pro-Russian separatist region of the Donetsk People's Republic in 2014.
 In November 2014, he led an armed seizure of the Donetsk branch of the Writer's Union of Ukraine, declaring the establishment of a new union of writers of the DPR.